Vallejo Chiefs

 The Vallejo Chiefs were a short lived minor league baseball team based in Vallejo, California in the 1949 season.
-Hosting home games at A.F. of L. Park, the Chiefs played exclusively as members of the Class D level Far West League, folding during their one season of play.
+Hosting home games at A.F. of L. Park, the Chiefs played exclusively as members of the Class D level Far West League, before folding during their one season of play.

 History

 After Vallejo, California first hosted minor league baseball in 1892, the Vallejo Chiefs were immediately preceded by the 1913 Vallejo Marines of the California State League.